A detailed analysis of the four bases of psychic abilities - collectedness arising from aspiration, energy, purification of mind, and investigation.

 And how, bhikkhus, does a bhikkhu develop a mind that is clarified, unconfined and radiant?
 Here, bhikkhus, a bhikkhu‘s perception of brightness is well grasped, and his perception of day is well established.
 Thus, bhikkhus, a bhikkhu develops a mind that is clarified, unconfined, and radiant.”

-Analysis of Energy
+Analysis of Determination

 And how, bhikkhus, does a bhikkhu dwell continuously aware: ’As before, so after; as after, so before?‘ Here, bhikkhus, a bhikkhu’s mindfulness of before and after is well grasped, well attended to, well sustained, and well penetrated by wisdom.
 Thus, bhikkhus, a bhikkhu dwells contemplating ‘As before, so after; as after, so before.’